Entries details will appear here later in 2021

 - Cash prize £500

 Gloucestershire Young Musician of the Year is a well-established competition and since 2014 has featured under the auspicious umbrella of Gloucestershire Symphony Orchestra.
-Recent winners include Bill Ko Tsz Hin, viola (2019), Lydia Kenny, saxophone (2018), Hannah Brooks-Hughes, violin (2017) and Adam Heron, piano (2016).
+Recent winners include Darcy Beck, percussion (2020), Bill Ko Tsz Hin, viola (2019), Lydia Kenny, saxophone (2018), Hannah Brooks-Hughes, violin (2017) and Adam Heron, piano (2016).

 For all information on the competition and terms & conditions of entry please see below.

-Applicants in five categories (piano, strings, woodwind, brass and orchestral percussion) will be invited to give a 12-minute recital before an adjudicator on Sunday 5th January 2020 at Gloucestershire Academy of Music, Barbican House, Gloucester GL1 2JF.
+Applicants in five categories (piano, strings, woodwind, brass and orchestral percussion) will be invited to give a 12-minute recital before an adjudicator in January 2022 (date to be confirmed) at Gloucestershire Academy of Music, Barbican House, Gloucester GL1 2JF.
 As a result of this stage a maximum of six finalists (or fewer, at the adjudicator’s discretion) will be selected to proceed to the final.

 - The Hewitt Jones Award